 1. Viking Triangle

 The heart of Waterford’s cultural and heritage district is known as the Viking Triangle.
-It got its name from the 1000-year-old Viking walls that once surrounded it.
+It got its name from the thousand year-old Viking walls that once surrounded the town.
 Some parts of these walls still exist today.

-The district is characterized by narrow streets, atmospheric public spaces and an array of cultural and historic experiences.
+The district is characterized by typical narrow, medeval streets, wide-open public spaces and an array of captivating cultural and historic experiences.
 Most of Waterford’s top sights and attractions lie inside this core area once contained and controlled by Viking walls.

 The most famous building in the triangle is Reginald’s Tower, which houses the Viking Museum.
 Nearby, there is the Medieval Museum and the Bishop’s Palace Museum, collectively all known as the Waterford Museum of Treasures.

 In the spring of 2018, the Viking Triangle district launched Waterford’s first annual Viking festival.
-A huge success featuring arts and crafts, archery, Viking food, weapon-handling demonstrations and an actual forge making arrowheads.
+The festival was a huge success and featured some unique attractions like Viking food and an arrowhead forge in addition to the usual festival fare.

 2. King of the Vikings